 Earnings per share is calculated using the two-class method.
 The two-class method is an earnings allocation formula that determines earnings per share for each class of common stock and participating security.
-The Company has participating securities related to restricted stock units, granted under the Company's Second Amended and Restated 2005 Incentive Compensation Plan, that earn dividends on an equal basis with common shares.
-In applying the two-class method, earnings are allocated to both common shares and participating securities.
+The Company has participating securities related to restricted stock units, granted under the Company's Second Amended and Restated 2005 Incentive Compensation Plan and the Company's 2023 Incentive Compensation Plan, that earn dividends on an equal basis with common shares.
+In applying the two-class method, earnings are allocated to both common shares and participating securities